Steam engines

 you can think of—to ride on a skateboard, to

-fly on an aeroplane, to walk to the shops, or to drive a car down the
+fly on an airplane, to walk to the shops, or to drive a car down the

 street.
 Most of the energy we use for transportation today comes from

 oil, but that wasn't always the case.
-A few decades ago, coal was the
+Until the early 20th century, coal was the

-world's favourite fuel and it powered everything from trains and ships
+world's favorite fuel and it powered everything from trains and ships

 to the ill-fated steam planes invented by American scientist